CakeDC/migrations/readme.md

 #### Create Field ####

 Create Field is used to add fields to an existing table in the schema.
-Note that migrations will generate errors if the specified field already exists in the table.
+Note that Migrations will generate errors if the specified field already exists in the table.
 Directives exist (Drop, Rename, Alter) to deal with existing fields before proceeding with field addition.

 	'create_field' => array(